lukepark327/eth-ghost-sol/README.md

 ### GHOST Protocol[[2]](https://github.com/twodude/ghost-relay/blob/master/README.md#references)
 ![GHOST](https://github.com/twodude/ghost-relay/blob/master/images/GHOST.png)

-The GHOST(Greedy Heaviest Observed SubTree) protocol in Ethereum is designed for higher security under short block interval(time).
+The GHOST(Greedy Heaviest Observed SubTree) protocol is designed for higher security under short block interval(time).
 GHOST includes uncle blocks' rewards of 87.5% and nephew's reward of 12.5% to solve centralization.
 But the Ethereum version of Ghost only goes down seven levels in the height of the blockchain.

 These are some rules that GHOST in Ethereum has to follow[[3]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).
 * A block must specify its parents and its number of Uncles.